Nekomimi1958/VclColor/README.md

 ## Option

-The font of list box can be selected from the right-click menu.
+The following settings are available in the right-click menu.

++ Select font for list
++ Change VCL style

 ## Development Environment